 From creating documentaries about coping with loneliness to beating up ninjas to save the president – dive into the world of this week’s free indie games!
 Become a spider, spinning webs and collecting bugs or you could follow the story of Haru who is just looking to enjoy the hot springs at her friend’s birthday party.
 Maybe you’d rather solve some challenging puzzles that have a very simple look or just beat up ninjas with your fists.
-All of this can be found in this week’s free games… Need more no-money gaming?
-Check our list of the best free games you can download and play on PC right now.
+All of this can be found in this week’s free games… Check our list of the best free PC games you can download and play right now.

 How To Cope With Boredom and Loneliness by Point Bleep Studios

 Imagine being grounded in your room for over 30 years, never to leave.
 Well, you yourself aren’t grounded, but you are making a documentary of the life of Harold Fletcher, whose mother hasn’t allowed him to leave his room for 30 years.
 In this point and click adventure, you are trying to find the most interesting objects in Fletcher’s room, to question him about for your award winning TV series.
 You only have time to talk about three items and you can examine them closely before making your decision.
 Once you have the three you want, it is time to film.